GenericMappingTools/gmt/doc/rst/source/grdcontour.rst

     ways:

     (1) If *cont\_int* has the suffix ".cpt" and can be opened as a file, it is assumed to be a color palette table.
 The color boundaries are then used as contour levels.
 If the cpt-file has annotation flags in the last column then those contours will be annotated.
 By default all contours are labeled; use **-A-** to disable all annotations.

-    (2) If *cont\_int* is a file but not a cpt-file, it is expected to contain contour levels in column 1 and a `C(ontour) <C.ontour.html>`_ OR `A(nnotate) <A.nnotate.html>`_ in
+    (2) If *cont\_int* is a file but not a cpt-file, it is expected to contain contour levels in column 1 and a C(ontour) OR A(nnotate) in
         col 2.
 The levels marked C (or c) are contoured, the levels marked A (or a) are contoured and annotated.
 Optionally, a third column may be present and contain the fixed annotation angle for this contour level.

     (3) If no file is found, then *cont\_int* is interpreted as a constant contour interval.
 If **-A** is set and **-C** is not, then the contour interval is set equal to the specified annotation interval.

     If a file is given and **-T** is set, then only contours marked with upper case C or A will have tickmarks.
 In all cases the contour